loggar/note/vscode/vscode docs/vscode.tips.md

 This is particularly useful for things like HTML, where you might want to add many instances of the same class or change the format of several hyperlinks.

-## Keybindings and the Command Pallette
+## Key bindings and the Command Palette

 If you want to get things done fast, memorize your hot keys.
-You can look over the essentials in the cheat sheet or by opening the keybindings page.
+You can look over the essentials in the cheat sheet or by opening the key bindings page.

-The command pallette is your best friend.
+The command palette is your best friend.
 You can open it with Command + P (on Mac) or Ctrl + P (on Windows).
 As a developer, you’re likely juggling many files simultaneously.
 Start typing the file name and get full-text search results from the workspace — so much faster than clicking through the directory tree.

 - You can start typing with `a >` to get a list of available tasks.
 - Or start with an `@` to get a list of symbols in the current file.

-## Custom Keybindings
+## Custom Key bindings

-One useful keybinding missing from VS code is Save All.
-Let’s create our own keybinding to save all modified files in the workspace with Command + Shift + S (on Mac) or Ctrl + Shift + S (on Windows).
+One useful key binding missing from VS code is Save All.
+Let’s create our own key binding to save all modified files in the workspace with Command + Shift + S (on Mac) or Ctrl + Shift + S (on Windows).